openPCI/OpenCoding/README.md

 Log in using admin user, no password.
 Change the password.

-Manually create a project (using phpmyadmin).
+Go to OpenCoding Admin

+Create a project.

 Import data from csv-files.

-Manage the project.

-Assign tasktypes to tasks.
+Go to Administer Tests.
+Upload images, write descriptions and rubrics, define items, and assign tasktypes to tasks.

 Create your own tasktypes, if you miss some.
 Please share.
 Twig-templates are used, so you can include variables and iterate over them.